run2fail/locker/README.rst

   - Link backwards, i.e., add name + fqdn of the linking container to target container.
 This may be beneficial, e.g., when database logs shall contain the hostname
+  - Make network configuration more restrictive, e.g.,

+    - Enable to configure if containers (in the same or different projects) should be isolated from each other.
+    - Enable to configure if containers shall be able to establish outbound connections with external entities.

 - Configuration related: